 In addition to the seed library, Factory of Joy offers practical workshops, conferences and advice about natural and traditional methods of growing and saving seeds.
 Awareness-raising activities for children are also organized in schools.

 Although there are many activities, Vojin is currently taking a step back and focusing more on transforming his project into a social enterprise.
 He can then count on his family and friends to help him, while he is trained through coaching and workshops, for example in the development of a business plan.
-In this way, he hopes to make Factory of Joy a place offering good salary conditions, strong environmental values and financial benefits to make a living from its activity.
+In this way, he hopes to make Factory of Joy a place offering good salary conditions, fair social environment for workers, strong environmental values and financial benefits to make a living from this activity.